rhsgsa/hybrid-cloud-coolstore/README.md

 	--desired-value 10
 	````

 * Check the status of the request with the `request-id`.
-The status will changed to `APPROVED`.
+The status will change to `APPROVED`.

 	````
 	aws service-quotas get-requested-service-quota-change --request-id xxx --region ap-southeast-1
 	````

-* Destroy the cluster and run `make install` again.
+* Destroy the failed cluster and run `make install` or `make remote-install` again.

 ### `cart`